U-Alberta/ADaPT-ML/README.md

 ### Step 7: Run a data programming experiment ###

-Once you have determined how you will sample some of your data for training an End Model, you need to save it as a pickled Pandas DataFrame with columns `id` and `table`, and optionally other columns if you need them. `table` needs to have the name of the table in CrateDB where the datapoint is stored.
+Once you have determined how you will sample some of your data for training an End Model, you need to save it as a pickled Pandas DataFrame with columns `id` and `table_name`, and optionally other columns if you need them. `table_name` needs to have the name of the table in CrateDB where the datapoint is stored.
 Once this DataFrame is in the directory `$DP_DATA_PATH/unlabeled_data`, you can run this command to label your data:
 ```shell
 docker exec dp-mlflow sh -c ". ~/.bashrc && wait-for-it dp-mlflow-db:3306 -s -- mlflow run --no-conda -e ENTRYPOINT --experiment-name EXP_NAME -P train_data=/unlabeled_data/DATA.pkl -P task=TASK ."
 ```